 What We Liked

-- No upfront costs for standard alarm system
+- No upfront costs for standard security system

 - Free equipment warranty

 - Flat fee monthly monitoring for standard package